Why do we run this project?

 We also have a team of dedicated volunteers who support BAMER individuals to see the right qualified solicitor for free.
 The solicitor can provide initial legal advice and guide them in the right direction on what actions they can take to resolve their problems.

 The EOU is also registered with the Office of the Immigration Services Commissioner to provide Immigration Advice at level 1.

-If you need support with an immigration query, please contact email@example.com and we will endeavour to get back to you as quickly as possible.
+If you need support with Immigration query, please contact Juliana Florea at firstname.lastname@example.org or call on 020 7697 4100, and we will endeavour to get back to you as quickly as possible.